 “Trying to close a gap or straighten your teeth yourself can increase the risk of infection and serious damage to your teeth and gums, including tooth loss.
 Replacing lost teeth is expensive and a person may require multiple replacements over the course of a lifetime” the AAO video says.

-After receiving the warning from the American Association of Dentists, Dr. Gerald Crain, Plano orthodontist, immediately posted the entire bulletin to his Facebook page in the hopes of spreading the warning to teens who might also try to practice orthodontics to themselves.
+After receiving the warning from the American Association of Dentists, orthodontists from across the country immediately posted the bulletin on social media in the hopes of spreading the warning to teens who might also try to practice orthodontics on themselves.

 DIY YouTube Video: Cheap Braces!

-Back in 2012, one of the earliest YouTube videos touting the practice was posted by Shalom DeSota, under the username singerforeverlove.
+One of the earliest YouTube videos touting the practice was posted by Shalom DeSota, under the username singerforeverlove (note: the account has been removed).
 The 14-year-old, who felt self-conscious of her front teeth gap but her family didn’t have the money to get her braces, titled it: “Cheap easy braces!!
 Without going to the dentist!!!!!”
-See video below.

 Now at the age of 17 and an aspiring actress, DeSota explains she decided to try a DIY fix because they “were never rich and couldn’t afford health care at that time.”